yast/yast.github.io/doc/security-tips.md

 Never use fixed or predictable names when writing to the `/tmp` directory (or in general any world-writable directory).

-If you write to a predictable file the attacker could prepare a symlink with that name in advance pointing to some other file.
+If you write to a predictable file, the attacker could prepare a symlink with that name in advance pointing to some other file.
 Later when the user would run the code the other file would be overwritten.